 Creative Writing for the Rhetoric Stage II

 One-semester course.
-A semester-long workshop dedicated to the development of theme.
-As the second course of a three-course series, the class will provide the first opportunity for students to consider the intricacies, pitfalls, delicacies, and excitements of developing macro-content.
+A semester-long workshop for high school students dedicated to the development of theme.
+The course will provide the first opportunity for students to consider the intricacies, pitfalls, delicacies, and excitements of developing macro-content.
 Which is to say: students will be asked to 1) identify their primary creative concerns and inquiries; 2) determine which forms and methods maximize the development of those concerns and inquiries; and, 3) openly evaluate other bodies of work to analyze the development of theme therein.

-In order to accomplish those three objectives (particularly the last) the student will be supplied with a sampling of a particular artist’s body of work and will engage in a semester-long dialogue with that body of work.
-Students will be provided with the artist’s work at the start of the semester and will navigate, strangle, dissect, and coddle the body of work over the next sixteen weeks.
+In order to accomplish those three objectives (particularly the last) the student will choose a particular artist’s body of work and will engage in a semester-long dialogue with a subsection of that body of work both in class and on their own.

 As always, a primary goal of the course will be to demystify the creative process and expand student awareness of the written arts; as such, please leave any and all preconceived notions about creative writing at the proverbial door.